guilatrova/latrovacommits-articles/posts/2021/2021-07-18-exceptions-structure/post.en-us.md

     logger.critical("Something UNEXPECTED happened", exc_info=True)
 ```

-In general, an unknown error is very serious and requires an immediate response because it means that for sure your software can't heal itself.
+In general, an unknown error is by default very serious and requires an immediate response because it means that for sure your software can't heal itself.

 #### Handle exceptions by category: